Adastraea/WC-Generator/README.md

 >python WCgenerator.py

 The generator will ask how many characters to generate and how many personality traits each character should have.

+Sample output:
+>python wcgenerator.py
+>How many cats to generate?
+1
+>How many personality traits per cat?
+3

+>Junipercloud is a male medicine cat.
+Others describe them as innovative, narcissistic, narrow..